 In order to effectively work and intelligibly exchange ideas together, it may be helpful to start with what we do not know.
 We like to remind ourselves that the concept of uncertainty is inherent to any conceptual framework.
 From the heart of the scientific method (which allows for the rejection of the null, but not for an assertion of ‘truth’), to our concept of ‘self’ versus ‘other’ identity, uncertainty makes what we think or believe “fuzzy”.
 It makes it a probability.
-As we communicate, we at But What Do We Know? strive to become aware of our perceptions of “ourselves” in relation to “others” and vice versa, lest we run the risk of a) letting our preconceived expectations close us off to potentially generative interactions and/or b) letting the reflexivity of our preconceived expectations and beliefs about “things”, make them to be so (see active inference or the free energy principle).
+As we communicate, we at But What Do We Know? strive to become aware of our perceptions of “ourselves” in relation to “others” and vice versa, lest we run the risk of a) letting our preconceived expectations close us off to potentially generative interactions and/or b) letting the reflexivity of our preconceived expectations and beliefs about “things”, make them to be so (see active inference).
 In Desmond Tutu’s words:

 Language is very powerful.
 Language does not just describe reality.
 Language creates the reality it describes.

 When we define ourselves/others within role-based hierarchies that implicitly value some individual archetypes over others (for example, individuals who write policy for a living are assumed to possess more ‘knowledge value’ than those who sell cars for a living), we pigeon hole each other.
-These socioeconomic power hierarchies are potentially harmful because they can incentivize self-serving, socially and intellectually dishonest behaviors- behaviors that are driven by a desire to ‘ascend the ranks’ in order to be seen as powerful/influential in order to act with power over others.
-It seems ironic that these social structures may have come about (initially) such that actual ‘good work’ was rewarded appropriately: those agents who were the means of production of the good work probably never cared about receiving credit for it in the first place– that social reward was merely a byproduct of an initial goal to do good work for the sake of good work itself and for the sake of one another.
-Over time, we see a system that conditions people and groups such that they can no longer distinguish between a priori ‘socioeconomic credits’ and novel value production (a.k.a. really good work).
+These socioeconomic power hierarchies are potentially harmful because they can incentivize self-serving, socially and intellectually dishonest behaviors- behaviors that are driven by a desire to ‘ascend the ranks’ in order to be seen as influential in order to act with power over others.
+It seems ironic that these social structures may have initially come about such that actual ‘good work’ was rewarded appropriately: those agents who were the means of production of the good work probably never cared about receiving credit for it in the first place– that social reward was merely a byproduct of an initial goal to do good work for the sake of good work itself and for the sake of one another.
+Over time, we see a system that conditions people and groups such that they can no longer distinguish between a priori ‘socioeconomic credits’ and novel value production (a.k.a. good work).
 As a result, we see agents who avoid the production of ‘good work’ entirely.
-These agents achieve this by creating the perception–vis-a-vis the process of signaling and amplifying their existing social/economic credit–that they do ‘good work’ .
+These agents achieve this by signaling and amplifying their existing social/economic credit, thereby creating the illusion that they do ‘good work’ .
 This is then reinforced (the system can no longer distinguish between what is good work and what is being made to look like it is good work) leading to agents accruing more socioeconomic credits without a corresponding output of ‘good work’.
-This mutually reinforcing dynamic, particularly in academic settings, may undermine the honest pursuit of knowledge.
+This mutually reinforcing dynamic, particularly in academic settings, undermines the honest pursuit & co-production of knowledge.
 This is not conducive to individual/collective progress.
 Under circumstances where convergence with powerful others, status, money, security, etc become the primary drivers (and outcomes) of participation, rather than the process of honest work itself, it becomes hard to not engage in the rat race.
 If we take the claim that these incentives are reciprocal to self-absorption (you want to ‘feel good about yourself’, you want more money than other people (so that you can feel good about yourself), you want to feel like ‘you help people’ (so that you can feel good about yourself), you want others to approve of you based on their perception that ‘you help people’ (so that you can feel good about yourself), you want a job title that society deems ‘more valuable’ than other job titles in some way (so that you can feel good about yourself), etc) it follows then, that organizations that refrain from reifying individual reward could make space for the individual-individual attraction toward enacting power with one another in equal partnership in the name of harm reduction.
 Hopefully, this would lead to the honest co-production of progress, inclusion, and a reduction of net suffering.
 For those who do not find the power-based incentive structure of the system to be especially appealing, or for those who feel uncomfortable with implicitly being ‘given’ more power than others, or for those who are attracted to the integrity of the process of work itself, it may be important to break from the feedback loop by generating autonomous cooperative interactions within which the co-creation of shared value (i.e systems reorganization and re-coupling) emerges.
-This emergence functions such that the meta-structure and meta-function of the entire system changes…and with any luck, it changes such that we see less suffering and actual connection, as part and parcel (See for a biophysical analogue–termed an autopoietic system–that can be applied at the social level outlined here).
+This emergence functions such that the meta-structure and meta-function of the entire system changes…and with any luck, it changes such that we see substantive connections and less suffering, as part and parcel (See for a biophysical analogue–termed an autopoietic system–that can be applied at the social level outlined here).

 Di Paulo, E. (2008), Enactive Cognition: Social, http://users.sussex.ac.uk/~ezequiel/research_ecs.html

-Identity, like infinity, is not an object or idea that can be quantified or captured (even built objects are not entirely defined according to Heisenberg), but rather a concept of potentiality that eludes definition because “it” is continuously changing.
+Identity, like infinity, is not an object or idea that can be quantified or captured (even built objects are not entirely defined according to Schrodinger), but rather a concept of potentiality that eludes definition because “it” is continuously changing.
 Perhaps our individual differences appear to distinguish us on the surface, but the pattern that we are all differentiated and continually changing, is, in and of itself, a ‘same-ness’ that unifies us in and across the diversity of our embedded human experiences.
 It is likely that we will always have our differences in opinions and values at any given time in space, and relatedly, we may always differ in the ethical and epistemological assumptions upon which our reasoning logics operate.
 Those divergences are good when debated and discussed with mutual acceptance, respect, and the implicit understanding that we all have equal potential to bring something constructive and essential to the table…wherever (or whenever) that table may be.

 What we are interested in, is what and how you think, and how you interact with us in the space of respectful, honest, and thoughtful discourse.
-We hope to iteratively [re]model and reflect the “kind of person that we are” vis-a-vis the ways in which we continually interact–in process–with one another and ourselves..
+We hope to iteratively [re]model the “kind of person that we are” vis-a-vis the ways in which we continually interact–in process–with one another and ourselves..